HeavenlyEntity/chamoji/CONTRIBUTING.md

 # Contributing to Chamoji

-Thank you for considering contributing to the Gitmoji-Changelog clone project!
+Thank you for considering contributing to the **Chamoji** clone project!
 We welcome all types of contributions, including bug reports, feature requests, and pull requests.

 ## Table of Contents